mathjken/hng-task-2/README.md

 - Example:
 curl -X DELETE http://localhost:5000/api/1

-For more detailed documentation and response formats, please refer to the DOCUMENTATION.md file.
+For more detailed documentation and response formats, please refer to the **DOCUMENTATION.md** file.

 ### Known Limitations
 * This is a simplified example and may not cover all production-level concerns such as authentication and validation.
 * No authentication or authorization mechanisms are implemented.
 * Error handling is minimal and should be improved for production use.

-### License
-This project is licensed under the MIT License.
-See the [LICENCE](https://chat.openai.com/c/LICENSE) file for details.